mbwong/mbwong.github.com/_posts/2013-12-07-the-examined-life.md

 Over the past year I’ve been trying out a different technique.
 Every day or two I come home and spend just a few minutes thinking about what made me feel rewarded and content and what made me unhappy and frustrated.
 Was I motivated and productive?
 Was my work meaningful?
 Am I getting better at it?
 Did I do something for my friends today?
 What can I do better?

 I try to allow those thoughts to sink in and carefully listen to that inner voice.
-Sometimes I wrote them down.
-And sometimes I deviate a bit and try a new perspective, whether it’s from a book I read or a person I talked to.
+Sometimes I wrote them down and sometimes I wrote them on this blog.
+Sometimes I deviate a bit and try a new perspective, whether it’s because of a book I read or a person I talked to.
 And I try to be very honest with myself.

 I was surprised to find out some quite unexpected facts about myself.
 For example, I don’t like startup culture.
 I was lonely more than I wanted to think I was.
 I realized that some of the harsh words my mom said to me in my childhood still bothered me.
 I found out that I was not motivated in my old job.
 Believe it or not, these facts didn't fit with who I thought I was.
 So being honest helped me learn more.